rosindex/rosindex/README.md

 ROS Index
 =========

 A simple index for known ROS packages on GitHub.
 It builds in jekyll with a plugin to pull down information from github, and uses client-side javascript to fetch additional information from GitHub like open tickets and forks.

+## Contributing

-## Repositories
+### Repositories

 Repositories are described in YAML-annotated markdown files in the `_repos` directory.
 Each repo file describes one or more version-control repositories.